RAJI-Zakaria/android-hid/README.md

 This application helps you organize your shortcuts into decks for quick and easy access.
 Providing you control over your conntected devices through bluetooth.

+Note : `Pity, didn't have enough time to add cursor sender to use the phone as a track pad`.

 **Installation:**